ncatelli/mockserver/README.md

 ##### Path Variables
 The mockserver allow for the parsing of variables directly out of a url path through the [gorilla/mux router](http://www.gorillatoolkit.org/pkg/mux#Vars) and more information on what kind of pattern matching can be accomplished by the router can be found at the preceeding link.

+#### Template Functions
+Mocking functionality is implatemented via golang's [stdlib template functions](https://golang.org/pkg/html/template/#FuncMap).
+A few additional libraries and features have been included to aid in extending this functionality.

+##### GTF Functions
+[GTF](https://github.com/leekchan/gtf) is a template function library with the stated goal of implementing the functions included in jinja2.
+Further documentation on the functions included can be found at their github page.

+##### Custom Generators
+Custom generators provides a simple way to add new functions that will be compiled into the mockserver at build time.

+New generators can be added by:

+- Creating a new package under github.com/ncatelli/mockserver/pkg/router/generator/plugins
+  - This package __MUST__ include a `Generator` type.
+  - This new `Generator` __MUST__ satisfy the interface `github.com/ncatelli/mockserver/pkg/router/generator.Generator`
+- Rerun `make` to generate the correct package imports and build mockserver with the new plugin.

 ### Drivers
 #### yaml